 It also reassures us that there is no correct way or time to grieve, and encourages us to seek professional support if we get “stuck” in our grief.

-In fact, on her death-bed, Kübler-Ross wrote: “I know that the purpose of my life is more than these stages.
+In fact, on her death-bed, Kübler-Ross wrote (On Grief and Grieving, pg.
+216): “I know that the purpose of my life is more than these stages.